 Instead of taking weekly tests, giving out quizzes would be a fun way to ensure that students are ‘game’ for their evaluation.
 Teachers can see what questions have been answered properly and which haven’t, which will give them an idea of what topics or concepts need to be retaught in class.
 Quizizz comes with a very comprehensive report, allowing teachers to keep an eye on various metrics regarding classroom participation and concept clarity of students.

-You can either create new quizzes, or make use of existing ones.
+You can either create new quizzes or make use of existing ones.
 Quizizz has a vast database, with tons of quizzes on a variety of topics.

 7. Equity Maps

 For any teacher, it’s crucial to be aware of their students’ involvement during a particular lecture.
 Equity maps help you do that and more.
-Through its Chart Dialogue, teachers can create small groups of their students, and monitor their behaviour and involvement.
+Through its Chart Dialogue, teachers can create small groups of their students, and monitor their behavior and involvement.

 Teachers have to enter the seating map using general gender-based symbols, once their students have been seated.
 Once the map has been entered, they can hit record and tap on the student’s symbol as he/she starts speaking during the lecture.
 Teachers can then assess the flow of the conversation, which students talked for how long, which didn’t participate at all, etc. There’s also a feature to add notes where you can add whatever information or pointers that you want to remember about the lecture, or maybe review later.